kbsriram/java-tensorflow-learn/README.md

 These are a collection of examples to make working with Java TensorFlow easier.

 ##Examples

 1. [`examples/basic`](examples/basic/README.md) - an introduction to
 low-level TensorFlow and its Java bindings.

+##Note
+This is not an officially supported Google product.